Relintai/pandemonium_engine_docs/tutorials/3d/csg_tools.md

 Try to re-parent the `pillow` node to the root `Spatial` node; the hole will disappear.

+Note:
-.. note:: This is to illustrate the effect of CSG processing order.
+ This is to illustrate the effect of CSG processing order.
           Since the root node is not a CSG node, the CSGCombiner nodes are the end of the operations; this shows the use of CSGCombiner to organize the CSG scene.